 Completed applications are reviewed by the grant manager to determine whether the applicant meets the target population criteria (listed above).
-Applicants who are accepted to WRAP are assigned to one of five case management tracks: Early Intervention, Treatment Court, Probation, CHIPS or MI/CD (Mental Illness/Chemical Dependency).
+Applicants who are accepted to WRAP are assigned to a case management tracks: Early Intervention, Treatment Court, Probation, CHIPS Veteran’s Court, Public Defenders or MI/CD (Mental Illness/Chemical Dependency).
 People who could qualify under multiple “tracks” are assigned to the one that provides the most intensive case management.
 The assigned case manager is notified of the acceptance and invited to submit funding requests on behalf of the WRAP client.

 WRAP clients are eligible for up to $1,250 in direct client assistance funding per year.
 Direct client assistance means funds that either remove barriers to successfully meeting a case plan goal or ease the burden of re-entry.
 WRAP funds are to be used as a last resort, after other funding possibilities have been explored and/or exhausted.
 Examples of direct client assistance funding that has been provided through WRAP include bus passes, rent payments, mental health evaluation costs and medical expenses.
 See the WRAP Funding Guidelines below for more information.

 Funding requests MUST be made through a case manager using the WRAP Funding Request form.
 Any associated documentation, such as a lease agreement or bill must be provided with the Request form.
 No funding requests will be accepted directly from clients.
 This ensures that a WRAP client is working with and through a case manager to request funding for a need that is tied to their case plan.
 Funding requests can be sent to the grant manager at firstname.lastname@example.org.
 Typically, requests for funding are processed within 1-2 business days.